 This tutorial will walk you through a very simple example, taking a mundane and poorly written welcome/login message and tailoring it ever so slightly to repeat visitors.
 Unlike the lightbox tutorial, with this content replacement tutorial we'll also set up some variants and an optimization strategy.
 Here are the original content and two variants we'll be building:

 Before you start, you'll need a defined position that you can modify.
-Positions are defined at Settings > Universe by clicking "Channel Positions" under the applicable channel:
+You can define channel positions under the applicable channel:

 - To get started, head to the Dialogues tab in BlueConic: